 Financial companies constantly collect complete data about service users, but they do not use it effectively to predict the needs of their customers.
-They need to find ways to combine such valuable information with modern technology, and that’s where AI solutions can help.
+They need to find ways to combine such valuable information with modern technology, and that’s where artificial intelligence (AI) solutions can help.

 Financial technology (FinTech) is digital innovation in the financial sector.
 At first, the term was limited to innovative ways to simplify payments and transfers.
-Thanks to the revolutionary advances in mobile and internet technologies in recent years, fintech has exploded in growth.
+Thanks to the revolutionary advances in mobile and internet technologies that have occurred in recent years, fintech has become a participant in explosive growth.
 Nowadays, this phenomenon belongs to a wide range of technological interventions in the financial services industry:

-Fintechs are also companies and startups that provide exclusively financial services using digital technologies, for example, online and mobile banking, electronic and mobile payments outside banks.
+Fintechs are also companies that provide exclusively financial services using digital technologies, for example, online and mobile banking, electronic and mobile payments outside banks.

-Although AI has long existed as a technology, it is becoming more and more necessary for companies that pay attention to actively developing areas: smart automation, machine learning, robotics, analytics, and others.
+Although AI has long existed as a technology, it is becoming more and more necessary for companies that pay attention to actively developing areas: smart automation, machine learning, robotics, analytics.
 Of course, financial service providers are working hard to implement these features for the sake of automating recurring tasks, consistent customer service, in-depth behaviour analysis, and effective fraud detection.

 Strong market competition and new customer demands have led advanced financial companies to trust artificial intelligence.
-And AI turned out to be a reliable assistant to stay ahead of the competition and provide customers with personalised service at a reduced price.
-Here are some institutions that get help from AI in upgrading old services or providing new ones:
+And AI turned out to be a reliable assistant to stay ahead of the competition and provide customers with personalized service at a reduced cost.
+Here are some institutions that get help from technology in upgrading old services or providing new ones:

 AI-based solutions help fintech startups compete with these types of organisations or establish cooperation with them through B2B.
 And in B2C, there are intermediaries who make money on creating complex services from many small ones provided by different companies.

-Besides, AI is able not only to solve financial issues but also to establish any business processes for smooth operation.
+In addition to solving tasks in finance, AI is able to establish any business processes for smooth operation.
 For example, it can automate internal procedures, reduce processing time for unstructured and big data, reduce repeated costs, and generate reports.
-AI is rapidly gaining knowledge and self-learning, improving human-machine interaction.
+AI quickly gains knowledge and self-learns, improving human-machine interaction.

 Financial companies were the first to use mainframes and relational databases.
 They were looking forward to the next level of computing power.

-In the last 20 years, the computing race has revolutionised again, now in fintech, where artificial intelligence is helping to improve efficiency and results.
+In the last 20 years, the computing race has revolutionised again.
+Now in finance, artificial intelligence is helping to increase efficiency and improve results.
 Machine learning, deep learning, neural networks, big data analytics, and other technologies have enabled computers to process diverse and vast datasets.

-In the early days of banking, bankers were pretty tight with their clients to help them manage their finances wisely.
+In the early days of banking, bankers were pretty tight with their clients to help them manage their finances competently.
 But in today’s digital world, the personal connection is gone.
 To restore it, you can use artificial intelligence in banks.
-After completing machine learning, it will be able to process a huge amount of customer information.
-Then AI will analyse this data and select the services and products that are suitable for customers.
-This will help banks find what their customers want and achieve a high level of customer satisfaction.
+After completing machine learning, it will be able to process a large amount of information about customers.
+Then AI will analyse this data and select the products that are suitable for customers.
+This personalized approach helps to achieve a high level of their satisfaction.

 Data-driven management decisions lead to a new style of management at a lower cost.
 Instead of asking expensive experts, bank and insurance executives can ask the right questions to machines.